shader-slang/slang/docs/api-users-guide.md

 }
 ```

-A loop like this lets you enumerate all of the reosurce types consumed by a parameter, and get a starting offset (and space) for each category.
+A loop like this lets you enumerate all of the resource types consumed by a parameter, and get a starting offset (and space) for each category.

 #### Type Layouts

 Just knowing where a shader parameter *starts* is only part of the story, of course.
-We also need to know how many resources (e.g., registers, bytes of uniform data, ...) it consumes, how many elemnets it occupies (if it is an array), and what "sub-parameters" it might include.
+We also need to know how many resources (e.g., registers, bytes of uniform data, ...) it consumes, how many elements it occupies (if it is an array), and what "sub-parameters" it might include.

 For these kinds of queries, we need to look at the *type layout* of a parameter: